freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 755.1

 The bug fix is in and you can safely delete the branch.
-Go ahead and do that now.
+Go ahead and delete the branch that was for that fix.
 View your branches if you need to find the name.

 #### HINTS

 - Use the `git branch` command with the `-d` flag
+- Here's an example: `git branch -d branch_name`
 - The branch name is `fix/create-table-syntax`
-- Here's an example: `git branch -d branch_name`
 - Type `git branch -d fix/create-table-syntax` into the terminal and press enter

 ## 760. git checkout feat/add-column-references